epicnerd1990/hawgts/TO-DO.md

 ###### #####################################
 ###### Dev version > Release version
 ###### #####################################
-- Move service global folders to bottom from top
 - Remove debugging, setup data, etc globals and objects completely
-- Remove Device Icon click to open editor option?
+- Remove Device Icon click to open editor extra item
 - Create a "setup your widget by going to globals" textbox with basic setup info
 - Remove "notes" key in template JSON
 - Set page icons to generic for editing by user
 - Include "kustom.codeworkspace" in repo again?
 - Use Kustom packager to create Android "App"?
+- Ensure JSON is synced between widget and *.json files
+- Ensure `json/theme` and `json/template` include blank lines for pasting
+- Set all non-needed values to blank.
+This also enables the setup screen
+- `json/theme` and `json/template`
+    - 2 blank lines at bottom of JSON for easy user addition - center of editor
+- Rename all globals to be edit by users to 9? chars again

 ###### #####################################
 ###### TO-DO - Tasks to complete for V1
 ###### #####################################
-- Complete Readme **50%**
+- Complete Readme **60%**
-    - "globals.md" + "json.md"
+    - ~~"globals.md" + "json.md"~~
     - Make readme easier to understand
-- Continue to work on Codex AI programming
 - Look at YAML for lists/notes?
 - Fix and set up favourite formulas in KWGT before starting Media Control Widget **50%**
 - Confirm icon pack is up to date with latest icon list